boolean-uk/java-api-jpa-hibernate-workshop/README.md

 The Employee table is going to have the following fields: id, firstName, lastName, location, and email.

-Clear out any legacy tables from your ElephantSQL instance, so that there is plenty of rooom to create new ones.
+Clear out any legacy tables from your Neon instance, so that there is plenty of room to create new ones.

-In the `com.boolean.api` package create a new package called `model` and add a class to it called Employee, this will work the same way that the classes we created last week, in that it will hold individual records from the database Employee table, but instead of us defining the table in the database separately, our tools will take this class, check if it exists in the database, and create it if it does not.
+In the Java package that your application is in create a new package called `model` and add a class to it called Employee, this will work the same way that the classes we created last week, in that it will hold individual records from the database Employee table, but instead of us defining the table in the database separately, our tools will take this class, check if it exists in the database, and create it if it does not.
 If it exists in the database already, then it will use the pre-existing one.

 ```java
 package com.booleanuk.api.model;